jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 ![Pictorial steps](../images/hashfollowsteps.png)

 Not every phone app knows how to follow hashtags.
 Tusky supports it.
-At time of writing, the official Mastodon app didn't seem to support it, however it works if you use Mastodon as a PWA (that is, use your phone's web browser to open your server's web page like you would on the desktop, then tell it to install the PWA on the phone, which will provide yet another "app" icon for accessing Mastodon on your phone).
-The PWA implementation works pretty well.
+At time of writing, the official Mastodon app didn't seem to support it.
+However it works with the Mastodon PWA (see below for instructions).

 ----------------------------------------------------------------------------